What I Wish I Could Say to My Kids During the Holidays

 I LOVE YOU, ANGELFACE!

 As much as I want to scream this out the car window when I drop you off at school, I can’t.
 But I do love you, more than I ever thought I could.
 When the holidays roll around, I try hard to make everything perfect because I want you to remember these moments as special and exciting.
-And sometimes I fail, but I hope you have tons of fun anyways.
+And sometimes I fail, but I hope you have tons of fun anyway.